Luimarco98/Luimarco98/README.md

 - 👋 Hi, I’m @Luimarco98
-- 👀 I’m interested in history and geography
+- 👀 I’m interested in economics and football
 - 🌱 I’m currently learning Data Science and Computer Networks
 - 💞️ I seek to add value to my ventures
 - 📫 How to reach me: search my instagram profile luimarco_12